Beginning of stability theory for Polish Spaces: Generalizing stability in

 \section{Generalizing stability in $\aleph_0$}

-We may consider the dividing line for abelian groups from \cite{Sh:402} and try to generalize it for any simply defined (e.g. $\Sigma^1_1$ or Borel) model.
-We deal with having two possibilities, in the high, complicated side we get a parallel of non $\aleph_0$-stability; in the low side we have a rank.
+We may consider the dividing line for abelian groups from \cite{Sh:402} and try to generalize it for any simply defined (e.g. anywhere from a Polish algebra until $\kappa$-Suslin) model.
+We deal with trying to prove that we have two possibilities, in the high, complicated side we get a parallel of non $\aleph_0$-stability (hence strong non-categoricity, see \ref{c19}); in the low side we have a rank.
 But even for minimal formulas, the example in \cite[\S5]{Sh:771} shows that we are far from being done, still we may be able to say something on the structure.

 We may consider also ranks parallel to the ones for superstable theories.
-Note that there are two kinds of definability we are considering: the model theoretic one and the set theoretic one.
+Recall that there are two kinds of definability we are considering: the model theoretic one and the set theoretic one.

 \begin{context} 1) If not said otherwise, ${\gA}$ will be a structure with countable vocabulary and its set of elements is a set of reals; usually a definition - see \ref{z7f}(1).